edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 ## Manifest:Users
 The optional entry `Users` can be used to define one or multiple users.
 Each user requires one PEM-encoded self-signed X.509 certificates for authentication and allows the allocation of various permissions.
 Marblerun requires the definition of at least one user for updating a manifest or setting user-defined secrets.
-The process of updating a manifest is described in our [updating a manifest hands-on]({{< ref "docs/workflows/update-manifest.md">}}), for setting user-defined secrets take a look at the [Managing Secrets entry]({{< ref "docs/workflows/managing-secrets.md" >}}).
+The process of updating a manifest is described in our [updating a manifest hands-on]({{< ref "docs/workflows/update-manifest.md">}}), for setting user-defined secrets take a look at the [managing secrets entry]({{< ref "docs/workflows/managing-secrets.md" >}}).

 ```javascript
 {